fastify/fastify-static/README.md

 This function filters served files.
 Using the request object, complex path authentication is possible.
 Returning `true` serves the file; returning `false` calls Fastify's 404 handler.

+When using `preCompressed: true`, `allowedPath` receives the requested path before `.br` or `.gz` variants are selected; see the `preCompressed` note below before using extension-based access rules.

 #### `index`

 Default: `undefined`